Keihaan382/rockfordhills_dp_phase2/README.md

 In a short time the final update, phase 3, will also be available.

-All phases will be free, and completely free for editing and/or modification.
+All phases will be free, and completely open for editing and/or modification.

 Collision repaired, you can directly download the **bh1_07_0.ybn** file from the [ybn] folder.
 Replace your stream file.